fastforwardlabs/blog_deprecated/_newsletters/2017-11-21-insight.md

 ![]({{ site.github.url }}/images/2017/11/shanked_whipping_peanuts-1511015801664.jpg)

-For the literary minded, we recommend training the neural network first on the works of your favorite author before feeding it recipes.
+For the literary-minded, we recommend training the neural network first on the works of your favorite author before feeding it recipes.
 Here is what happens when you use the works of H. P. Lovecraft:

 > Bake at 350 degrees for 30 to 32 minutes.
 Test corners to see if done, as center will seem like the next horror of Second House.
 >